day8/re-frame/README.md

 Hmm.
-This is an infinite loop of sorts. **Derived data is flowing around the loop, reactivity, through pure functions.**  There is a pause in the loop while ever we wait for a new event, but the moment we get it, its another iteration of the "derived data" FRP loop.
+This is an infinite loop of sorts. **Derived data is flowing around the loop, reactivity, through pure functions.**  There is a pause in the loop while ever we wait for a new event, but the moment we get it, it's another iteration of the "derived data" FRP loop.

 Derived values, all the way down, forever.